seed-run/homepage/_posts/2019-07-09-how-to-build-a-cicd-pipeline-for-serverless-apps-with-circleci.md

 3. How to deploy using the pull request workflow
 4. How to clean up unused branches and closed pull requests

 Note that, this guide is structured to work in standalone steps.
-So if you only need to get to be able to deploy to multiple AWS accounts, you can stop after step 2.
+If you only want to deploy to multiple AWS accounts, you can stop after step 2.

 Also, worth mentioning that while this guide is helping you create a fully-functional CI/CD pipeline for Serverless; all of these features are available in [Seed](/) without any configuration or scripting.